Kubratis/Grevolution-GamePlay/README.md

 However, the player must avoid traffic vehicles while doing all these.
 Otherwise, he/she will lose health points.
 If the player collects 50 wastes in each level, a tree will be planted in a real forest on his/her behalf.
 In this way, the player will contribute to nature and earn the right to move on to the next level.
 The player will encounter a different city environment at each level, and things will get more difficult each time.

-Controls:
-Arrow Keys: Up, Left, Down, Right = W, A, S, D
-Shift: Running with W, A, S, D
-ESC: Pause the game and access settings
-M: Open the map

 Herkese Merhaba,